Independent Verifier

 What this page does not do

 The page verifies the file→receipt binding.
 It does not verify the Bitcoin-chain attestation that the receipt carries.
-For end-to-end verification against the chain, the receipt's .ots files are checked by the standalone verifier published at github.com/Orphograph/Orphograph, or by the OpenTimestamps command-line client.
-The two checks together constitute full independent verification.
+Neither does the standalone verifier published at github.com/Orphograph/Orphograph — that tool checks structure offline and makes no network calls.
+For the chain step, run the OpenTimestamps command-line client over the receipt's .ots files.
+That check, together with this page's, constitutes full independent verification.

-This page is intentionally self-contained: a single HTML document, no external scripts, no build step.
-Once saved to disk, it remains a working verifier even if this office is offline or no longer reachable.
+This page is intentionally minimal: this document and its verifier script, with no third-party code and no build step.
+Saved together, they remain a working verifier even if this office is offline or no longer reachable.